pppp606/codewars_contributions/README.md

 ## 🔨 Usage

 ### Step1 Use as a repository template
-To start, just click the Use template link (or the green button).
+To start, just click the [Use this template link](https://github.com/pppp606/codewars_contributions/generate).
+Create a new repository

 ### Step2 Create a personal access token
 Creates the tokens needed when performing an action